 It was only a matter of time.
 A telephoto zoom lens with long focal lengths is a staple in many kits, and Canon's first such lens in the RF mount was anxiously awaited.
-The RF lens series is being filled with ultra-high performing models, and the Canon RF 100-500mm F4.5-7.1 L IS USM Lens, getting the L-series designation, is another stellar performer, a must-have lens for many kits.
+The RF lens series is being filled with ultra-high performing models, and the Canon RF 100-500mm F4.5-7.1 L IS USM Lens, getting the professional-grade L-series designation, is another stellar performer, a must-have lens for many kits, including mine.

 When introducing the Canon EOS R with the RF mount, Canon's first full-frame lens mount introduced since the EF (electronic focusing) mount was introduced over 30 years prior, Canon's engineers promised that all RF lenses would have advantages over their EF counterparts.
 Those advantages would include smaller size, lighter weight, and/or new features.